freeman-lab/icecloud/README.md

 # icecloud

-Manage a cluster of nodes for distributed compilation using `icecc`.
+Launch and manage a cluster of nodes for distributed compilation using `icecc`.

 WIP and not yet functional!